Season’s Greetings from the KE team. Click here for our festive opening hours.

 In Kathmandu we use a range of excellent hotels including the new and very comfortable 4 star Aloft Hotel.
 Located in the heart of the city, this hotel offers a range of first-class facilities including fast and free WiFi and a spa and fitness centre.
 Whilst on trek there are 18 nights in lodges.
 Accommodation is generally arranged on a twin sharing basis and if you are travelling by yourself you will usually be paired up with someone of the same sex.
 Please note that at one or two of the higher lodges we may be forced to use multi-bedded rooms.
 Nepalese trekking lodges are simple, friendly and atmospheric.
 They generally have heated dining areas which are often attractively decorated.
 Bedrooms are, however, basic and unheated with wooden beds and foam mattress.
 You will need a sleeping bag.
 The lodges have shared washing and toilet facilities.
 Some lodges have solar powered showers (charged at $4 - $5 per shower) and battery charging facilities (also charged at a rate per hour).
 Staying at the lodges is a great way to meet fellow hikers and the locals.
 For the hotel nights in Kathmandu single rooms are available at supplementary cost.
 It is not possible to arrange single accommodation in lodges.
 Additional hotel nights in Kathmandu can also be pre-booked.

 For trips that end with an internal flight out of the mountains with no alternative road access, we have included 2 nights in Kathmandu as a contingency against delay.
-Should helicopters be able to fly during a period when fixed wings are cancelled, we will consider using these on a case by case basis to enable clients to meet their international flights.
-In the extremely unlikely event that flight cancellations cause you to miss your homeward international flight, KE will re-book international flights for Flight Inclusive clients, but please be aware that clients booking on a Land Only basis will be responsible for re-booking their onward travel and for any associated costs.
-We advise you to take out suitable insurance and to keep your receipts, as you may subsequently be able to make a claim.
+In the extremely unlikely event that a delay to your internal flight causes you to miss your homeward international flight, KE will re-book international flights for Flight Inclusive clients, but please be aware that clients booking on a Land Only basis will be responsible for re-booking their onward travel and for any associated costs.
+We advise you to take out suitable travel insurance and to keep your receipts, as you may subsequently be able to make a claim.

 The group will be led by a professional and qualified Nepalese tour leader, assisted by an experienced team including Sherpa guides and porters.